mrmatho/sd-slides/pages/03_python_basics.md

 <Admonition title="Tip" color="yellow-light">

-Use parentheses for complex conditions to make them clearer:
+Use parentheses (brackets) for complex conditions to make them clearer:

 `if (age >= 16 and has_license) or has_permit:`

 </Admonition>

 ---
-layout: top-title
+layout: top-title-two-cols
 color: green
 zoom: 1
 ---